bitwes/Gut/documentation/docs/Input-Sender-Input-Methods.md

 # Using an Object as a Receiver

 ## When to Use this Approach
 It is important to understand the different ways to use the `InputSender` and their benefits/drawbacks.
-This is covered in general in Input-Mocking.
+This is covered in general in [Mocking-Input](Mocking-Input).
 Please read that before continuing.

+See [Input-Sender](Input-Sender) for details on the `GutInputSender` class.

 ## Gotchas
 * If you use a class level `InputSender` (not recommended for this type of testing) and forget to call `release_all` and `clear` between tests then things will eventually start behaving weird and your tests will pass/fail in unpredictable ways.